Laws & Regulations — Federal & State

 In 2012, ED granted a waiver request from our state.
 We asked that Washington be exempt from certain ESEA requirements to give us the opportunity to implement bold reforms around standards and accountability.
 The waiver makes it possible for state and local educators to decide how best ways to meet the individual needs of students they serve.

-Basic Education Act describes “an evolving program of instruction that is intended to provide students with the opportunity to become responsible and respectful global citizens, to contribute to their economic well-being and that of their families and communities, to explore and understand different perspectives, and to enjoy productive and satisfying lives.
-Additionally, the state of Washington intends to provide for a public school system that is able to evolve and adapt in order to better focus on strengthening the educational achievement of all students…”
+The Basic Education Act details “an evolving program of instruction that is intended to provide students with the opportunity to become responsible and respectful global citizens, to contribute to their economic well-being and that of their families and communities, to explore and understand different perspectives, and to enjoy productive and satisfying lives.”

 Learning Assistance Program (LAP) programs serve eligible students who need intensive academic support for reading, writing and math, or the readiness to learn these core subjects.
 With special emphasis on the early grades, schools use their state LAP funds to design programs that give these students the strong start they need for academic success.